 I am writing on behalf of the National Aboriginal Law Section of the Canadian Bar Association (CBA Section) to voice some concerns about Bill C-27, the First Nations Financial Transparency Act.
-We hope that you will consider these concerns in your deliberations on the Bill.
+We hope the Senate Committee will consider these concerns in its deliberations on the Bill.